cabuelow/blue-forests-app/README.md

 #### TODO

 - [ ] tidy code!
-- [ ] business model matruity points - a bit larger
 - [ ] Threshold for selection of man units, say Top 10%, is that always of global units, or does it recalculate if National Context box is ticked at bottom of page?
 Could edit Tour explanation to make clear.
-- [ ] mangrove dashboard is a bit crowded
 - [ ] set up adoption use: https://appsilon.com/monitoring-r-shiny-user-adoption/
 Front page:
 - [ ] Make a technical 'Before you launch the app' box that has 'app needs time to warm up', data issues, etc.